 This paper presents an architectural pattern for structuring adaptive applications using aspectoriented programming in order to obtain separation of concerns.
-It is composed of known and novel patterns organized so as to provide good maintainability and modularity.
+It is composed of known and novel patterns organized so as to provide good maintainability and modularity.1

-1 Intent
+Intent

-This architectural pattern is intended to show how to use aspects [14] in order to better structure adaptive applications, which are able to change their behavior in response to context changes [11], such as the device new localization or its resources state.
+This architectural pattern is intended to show how to use aspects [13] in order to better structure adaptive applications, which are able to change their behavior in response to context changes [10].

-2 Context
+Context

-Adaptability has became a common requirement [9] and its implementation usually affects many parts of the code.
+Adaptability has become a common requirement [8] and its implementation usually affects many parts of the code.
 Most implementations of this requirement lead to tangled code, mixing different concerns such as application business rules, GUI code, and adaptive behavior implementation.
 It is sometimes hard to include the adaptability concern in new and existing applications in easily maintainable way.
-Besides that, the mechanisms for accessing contextual information, such as environment sensors or analyzers, change frequently, which usually demands regular modifications to the application that can be hard to do.
-This is a problem because contextual information obtained by new sources may lead to different application behaviors.
-For example, we can have a device that becomes able of accessing its temperature, and according to it changes its processing mode.
+Besides that, the mechanisms for accessing contextual information change frequently, which usually demands regular modifications to the application.
+This is a problem because new contextual information should lead to new application behavior.